 Award winning Rafael Bernabeu García is a Spanish composer, drums player, sound designer and sound mixer who has been creating at the boundaries between music and sound since 2010.
 In his works he draws out a broad spectrum of sounds, ranging from intimate simplicity to huge soundscapes.

 His work for film and television includes “Araucaria Araucana”, for which he won an award for Best Soundtrack, alongside the critically acclaimed “Untimely”, for which he received an award for Best Sound in the Top Indie Film awards 2020, “No smoking in Sarajevo”, “Snap out of it” and several other films as sound editor and/or sound mixer.

 He began playing drums as a teenager, studied Fine Arts studies in Valencia and then moved on to electro-acoustic music studies during an exchange program in Bauhaus Universität in Weimar, finally entering the Conservatory of Bordeaux in 2006.

 He has composed music for films, theatre, dance, circus, commercials… and has played with a variety of improvisation formations with Etienne Rolin, François Rossé, Philippe Festou, Kent Carter, Walter Thomson…

-In line with his personal work, he runs a creative sound post-production studio, crafting original soundtracks, sound design and post-producing sound for films, arts and media.
+In line with his personal work, he runs Eport Studio, a creative music and sound studio, delivering original soundtracks, sound design and sound postproducction services.